zearp/OptiHack/README.md

 Merely installing [Karabiner-Elements](https://github.com/pqrs-org/Karabiner-Elements/releases) will make your keyboard work more like a Mac.
 F4 will open the Launchpad for example.
 You don't have to stick with those defaults.
 It is very easy to remap pretty much any key from any keyboard or mouse or other HID device.
 Be it bluetooth or wired.
 I'll add a how-to with some examples here in the future.

 ### Mapping the internal usb header for MT models
 The MT models have an internal unused usb header.
 You will have create a new portmap if you intend to use this port (for bluetooth most likely).
 I didn't map it because I have SFF boxes only.
 The internal port is HS13.
 With that port mapped you'll be at the 15 ports limit that macOS imposes.
 See the section below on how to make a new usb portmap.
-For more info about usb port mapping please read [this](https://usb-map.gitbook.io/project/terms-of-endearment) great write-up.
+For more info about usb portmaps please read [this](https://usb-map.gitbook.io/project/terms-of-endearment) great write-up.

 ### USB portmap
 Due to our EHCI/XHCI uefi edits you can make the portmap without any renaming, USBInjectAll and the FakePCIID kexts.
 This makes mapping a lot easier and faster, lets start by mounting the EFI partition with [EFI Agent](https://github.com/headkaze/EFI-Agent/releases).

 (If you're mapping the internal usb port make sure there is something connected to it before you start.)